Home » Quality Control » Difference between HPLC and LCMS

 Advantage of LCMS over HPLC

-In general, LC-MS is a more sensitive, accurate, and fast analyzing method than HPLC, but it is also more complex and requires more specialized equipment and training to operate.
+If talk about LC-MS, It is a more sensitive, accurate, and fast analyzing method than HPLC, but it requires trained workers because it is not easy to operate.
 The choice of which method to use will depend on the specific needs of the compound analysis and the resources available.

 Frequently Asked Questions (FAQs)

-LC-MS technique is often considered to be a more accurate, sensitive, and specific method than HPLC because it combines the separation capabilities of LC with the identification and quantification capabilities of MS. In summary, LC-MS is a powerful and sensitive method for analyzing a wide range of compounds
+Ans: LC-MS technique is often considered to be a more accurate, sensitive, and specific method than HPLC because it combines the separation capabilities of LC with the identification and quantification capabilities of MS. In summary, LC-MS instruments are more effective than HPLC.

 Sharing Is Caring: